Skip to main content

 The Global Affairs major prepares graduates for a variety of careers including as journalists, policy analysts, legislative assistants, diplomats and researchers.
 This major also provides an excellent foundation for law school or graduate school in international affairs, political science, history, and public policy.

-The Global Affairs program also offers major programs in Political Science and History, and minor programs in Global Affairs, Political Science, History, Africana Studies, and Environmental Justice.
+The Global Affairs program also offers major programs in History and Politics & Policy, and minor programs in Global Affairs, Political Science, History, Africana Studies, and Environmental Justice.

 Local Internships

-Global Affairs offers a number of what we call “Partnership Experiences.”
-They function much like internships, except a certain number of students are selected each year to partner directly with an institution where they work as Fellows.
+Global Affairs offers “Partnership Experiences” that function much like internships; a certain number of students are selected each year to partner directly with an institution where they work as Fellows.
 Students take seminars as well as learn on-the-job skills while working with various organizations.
 (3 course credits can be earned for each Partnership Experience.)

 Here are just some of the opportunities: